JS-RML/learn_rockwalk/README.md

 cd ..
 python main_sim.py
 ```
-Type 'yes' when prompted to test the model.
+Type 'yes' when prompted to test the learned policy.

 ## 3. Real-World Impelmentation with Robot Arm